 In this post, we will see how to manage and view saved passwords in Google Chrome web browser.
 Chrome will save your login usernames and passwords for the various websites you visit.
 When you save them, it will automatically complete the sign-in fields for you the next time you visit the websites.
-Earlier, we have seen how we can how to manage Saved Passwords in Firefox and in Internet Explorer– now let us see how to do it in Chrome.
+Earlier, we have seen how we can manage Saved Passwords in Firefox and Microsoft Edge – now let us see how to do it in Chrome.

 Open your Chrome browser and from the top right Chrome menu button, select Settings to open the following panel.